Adelboden-Lenk, Switzerland: Family Ski Guide

 Not internationally famous, which means fewer English-speaking services than Zermatt or Verbier.
 Some older lifts remain in the system.
 If your family wants a glamorous resort experience, Adelboden is traditional rather than flashy.
 If you want the steepest terrain in Switzerland, Verbier or Engelberg deliver that.
 Adelboden-Lenk is for families who want quality Swiss skiing without premium-brand pricing.

-If this resort is not the right fit for your family, consider Lenk for a quieter base in the same ski area with lower accommodation costs.
+Not feeling it?
+A better fit might be Lenk for a quieter base in the same ski area with lower accommodation costs.

 Would we recommend Adelboden-Lenk?